FrankasProjects/cloud-native-reliability-deployment/Deployment/BaselineArchitecture/readme.md

 # Elastic Kubernetes Service (EKS) with Managed Node Groups

 This section introduces the deployment steps required to deploy the TeaStore [1] on an AWS EKS cluster.
-The following steps create the baseline architecture, i.e. the required VPC, subnets, and the EKS cluster to deploy the TeaStore application and to add the individual reliability modules (LINK).
+The following steps create the baseline architecture, i.e. the required VPC, subnets, and the EKS cluster to deploy the TeaStore application and to add the individual reliability modules.

 ## Architecture

 The general cluster architecture consists of a VPC with six subnets (three private and three public), each in a different availability zone.
-Here, the US-EAST region is used.
+Here, the *us-east-2* region is used.
 The cluster itself consists of two managed node groups, one containing one node and the other containing two nodes.
 This repo applies the module structure enabled by Terraform by splitting the cluster creation into two modules.
-The first module (eks-clsuter-creation) creates the requried VPC, subnets, policies, and the EKS clsuter itself with the two node groups.
-Afterwards, the second module isntalls the requried add-ons in the cluster, here the aws-load-balancer controller that is required to dpeloy the application later.
+The first module (eks-cluster-creation) creates the requried VPC, subnets, policies, and the EKS cluster itself with the two node groups.
+Afterwards, the second module isntalls the requried add-ons in the cluster, here the aws-load-balancer controller that is required to installs the application later.

 ## Requirements